NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/HTTP traffic analysis/Cross-domain vulnerabilities over social networks.md

 tags:
   - paper
   - SocialNetworkSecurity
-  - Cross-domainAttack
   - FlashSecurity
   - Http
+  - crossDomainPolicy
 Project:
   - SLR
 ---
 ## Context

 In this paper, we present the technical background of the cross-domain mechanisms and the security implications.
-Several recent studies have demonstrated the weakness of the cross-domain policy, leading to [[session hijacking]] or the leakage of sensitive information
+Several recent studies have demonstrated the weakness of the [[cross-domain policies]], leading to [[session hijacking]] or the leakage of sensitive information

 Current solutions to detect these vulnerabilities use a client-side approach.
 - The purpose of our work is to present a new approach based on **network flows analysis** to detect malicious behavior